leodesigner/powmr_comm/README.md

 >#define SS_RX_PIN   D7    // GPIO13

 It's possible to read and write modbus registers.
-Also it constatly pools data from inverter and publishes varios state variables like battery voltage, pv power, etc. You can store that data later in inlixdb/postgres and visualize in Grafana.
+Also it constatly pools data from inverter and publishes varios state variables like battery voltage, pv power, etc. You can store that data later in influxdb/postgres and visualize in Grafana.
+The controller part of the code responsible for keeping battery voltage at the predefined value. (to prolong li-ion battery life)